ice3-software/between-kit/WORD_TEST.md

-#Awesome

-Testing that word screws up my encoding.
+#AwesomeTesting that word screws up my encoding.
+Editing in Word.
+Does it make a difference?
+MakeMe^M

-Make

-Me

-^M